-Life after Downton Abbey: How Highclere Castle is still moving on - Country Life
+Life after Downton Abbey: How Highclere Castle is moving on - Country Life

 Lord and Lady Carnarvon embraced the world of television stardom with aplomb – the latter once describing it as a ‘magic carpet ride’ – and the a regular income from filming was a godsend for the upkeep of such an historic house.

-And while the Crawleys have long since left, the Carnarvons are continuing to build on its success.
+While the Crawleys have long since left, the Carnarvons are continuing to build on its success.
 There are everything from coachloads of tourists to evening parties and events – such as the cabaret, on which more later.

 But the spectre of Downton still looms large: walking through the rooms of this house there reminders of the show scattered around, including a book recently published by Lady Carnarvon called At Home at Highclere: Entertaining at the Real Downton Abbey.

 Highclere’s secluded setting, with nothing but fields and trees to be seen beyond its parkland, still comes as a delightful surprise.
 The huge Lebanon cedars and nail-clipped lawns are the perfect foil for the castle’s imposing skyline, lit, on the evening of the Royal Wedding, by clear golden sunlight.
 We toasted the new Duke and Duchess of Sussex in the library and drawing rooms, tucking into exquisite chicken mousse and venison in mini Yorkshire puddings as anticipation grew for the coming Cabaret.